Coding-w-Art/Tiff2PNGSynchronizer/README.md

-# YesChefTiffWatcher
+# Tiff2PNGSynchronizer
- Watch tiff files in specific folder and convert to png files.
+ Watch tiff files in specific folder and convert to png files simultaneously.